CanastaWiki/Canasta/README.md

 intended to be used for migrations only.

 ## Enabling extensions
-On the `LocalSettings.php` you'll find a full list of extensions bundled with the image, remove the `#` comment symbol near the extension to enable it, eg:
+In `LocalSettings.php` you will find a full list of extensions bundled with the image;
+remove the `#` comment symbol near the extension to enable it, e.g.:

 ```php
 #cfLoadExtension('Cite');